2011 Japan Earthquake - Tsunami Fast Facts

 - Cooling systems at three of the four units at the Fukushima Daini plant fail prompting state of emergency declarations there.

-- At least six million homes - 10 percent of Japan's households - are without electricity, and a million are without water.
+- At least six million homes - 10% of Japan's households - are without electricity, and a million are without water.

-- The U.S. Geological Survey says the quake appears to have moved Honshu, Japan's main island, by 8 feet and has shifted the earth on its axis.
+- The US Geological Survey says the quake appears to have moved Honshu, Japan's main island, by eight feet and has shifted the earth on its axis.

 - About 9,500 people - half the town's population - are reported to be unaccounted for in Minamisanriku on Japan's Pacific coast.